 BOM Table ID – a numeric identifier for a BOM table instance.
 The complete table may be split over several BOM table objects (pages) and the ID remains in common.

 Limit Page Height – when checked, the BOM table is divided into a sequence of virtual pages each with the height specified in the Max Page Height property.

 Max Page Height – sets the height, and therefore, the included number of rows, in each page of the table.
 Only one page is included in a placed BOM table object (see Page below), and additional BOM table objects are placed to cover all pages.

 Page – indicates the table page number (1 from 2, 3 from 5 etc.,) that is shown in the selected BOM table object.
 Use the associated drop-down menu to specify the desired page for the currently selected BOM table object.

 Show Empty Lines – when checked, blank rows in the BOM table are shown.
 These are typically on the last page of a BOM table where the specified page height has exceeded the number of available BOM data rows.

 A tabular list of the columns and data shown in the BOM table.
-The entries may be edited to specify the BOM table's included (visible) columns and their text alignment (Align), width (Width) and displayed list sort order/priority (Order).
+The entries may be edited to specify the BOM table's included (visible) columns and their text alignment (Align - Properties panel only), width (Width) and displayed list sort order/priority (Order).
 Enter an alternative name for a BOM Table header in its corresponding Alias entry – note that this entry cannot be edited if an ActiveBOM document is determining the BOM Table data (see Properties – Data Source, above).

 Move Left / Right buttons– click to move the selected entry up or down by one count, and therefore, to the left or right in the BOM table column order.
 Available for columns set to visible.